rdok/aws-sam-open-api/README.md

 # aws-sam-openapi

-Showcases using OpenAPI with AWS SAM.
+Showcases spike(s), on automating API Gateway with OpenAPI.